DhanaLakshmi5B1/CodSoft-Calculator-Task3/README.md

 Users can enter numbers and select arithmetic operations to instantly get results.

-The project helps in understanding the basics of **DOM manipulation, event handling, and JavaScript logic**.
+The project helps in understanding the basics of DOM manipulation, event handling, and JavaScript logic.

 ---